-But this is bachelor food.
+This is bachelor food.
 It’s also fashionable food.
 Noodle shops are springing up around the country like mushrooms.
 They are popular throughout Asia.
 And the ramen noodles you buy in those packets are not really different from the popular restaurant noodle dishes.
-What makes a great noodle soup is the broth.
+What makes a great noodle soup is broth.
 That is where those packs and cups fall short because they rely on those flavor packets.

-Soup up your soup.
 Got leftovers?
 This is a great way to use up those little odds and ends that can accumulate.
 I know we were all taught to clean our plates, but why not instead save that little bit you don’t really need and put it into a ramen soup for lunch or a quick dinner?
 This way you don’t overeat and you get a really good soup the next day.
 Also, adding ingredients and a little water will thin out all that salt.

 I’ll put an idea on the Recipes Page, but essentially, you don’t cook the noodles all the way and then drain.
 Don’t add the flavor packet.
 Heat up a wok pan adding some red pepper flakes or chili oil to your usual oil.
 Stir fry some beef or other protein, even tofu, with ginger and garlic.
 Add enough broth to make a nice soup along with some soy sauce (I recommend Tamari).
 When hot, add fresh spinach and shredded carrots and the noodles and stir until everything is hot and the spinach is wilted.
 That’s it.
 You can even top it all with some chopped peanuts.
 It’s really good.

-Use the flavor packets for something else.
-Add part to a pot of water for rice or pasta.
+Add part of the packet to a pot of water for rice or pasta.
 Sprinkle a little over steamed vegetables with some Parmesan cheese and balsamic vinegar.